LDS-Data/lds-church-discipline/README.md

 * [Doctor Philastus Hurlbut](https://en.wikipedia.org/wiki/Doctor_Philastus_Hurlbut)—3 Jun 1833—Amorous Apostate, Early Church Foe—[Excommunicated in absentia for "unchristian conduct with the female sex while on a mission to the east"](https://www.josephsmithpapers.org/paper-summary/minute-book-1/16).
 He was found sufficiently penitent upon appeal that [his membership was restored 21 Jun 1833](https://www.josephsmithpapers.org/paper-summary/minute-book-1/25) only to be [revoked again two days later](https://www.josephsmithpapers.org/paper-summary/minute-book-1/26) because he had reportedly claimed to have "deceived" the prior council.
 He went on to become a prominent—perhaps _notorious_—critic of Mormonism, being a major contributor to Eber D. Howe's _Mormonism Unvailed_, for which he collected affidavits against the character of Joseph Smith and his family.

+* Daniel Copley—21 Jun 1833—Reluctant missionary—[Excommunicated "because he refused to fulfil his mission according to the Council of the High Priesthood of the holy order of God"](https://www.josephsmithpapers.org/paper-summary/minutes-21-june-1833/1).
+Much like his likewise-excommunicated father, Leman Copley, Daniel Copley struggled to be "all in" on the church.
+When assigned to serve a mission with (later excommunicated) Doctor Philastus Hurlbut, [he refused](https://www.josephsmithpapers.org/person/daniel-copley).
+He later went on to serve in the First Regiment of Wisconsin Volunteers in the American Civil War.

 * James Patten—7 Aug 1835—[Excommunicated for "improper conduct, and refusing to give up his license"](https://byustudies.byu.edu/content/volume-2-chapter-17).

 * [John F. Boynton](https://en.wikipedia.org/wiki/John_F._Boynton) (1811-1890)—3 Sep 1837—Apostle, Geologist, Inventor—[Disfellowshipped by conference vote](https://www.josephsmithpapers.org/paper-summary/minute-book-1/239).
 He was a founding member of the Quorum of the Twelve Apostles who grew dissatisfied after the failure of the Kirtland Safety Society.
 [Reinstated a week later](https://www.josephsmithpapers.org/paper-summary/minute-book-1/244).
 [Repeatedly disfellowshipped](https://www.josephsmithpapers.org/paper-summary/minute-book-1/255) (along with numerous others)<!--TODO--> for "dancing with the world" and [attending balls](https://www.josephsmithpapers.org/paper-summary/minute-book-1/260).